randym/axlsx/README.md

 If you are working in rails, or with active record see:
 * http://github.com/randym/acts_as_xlsx
+acts_as_xlsx is a simple ActiveRecord mixin that lets you do stuff like
+'''ruby

+Posts.where(created_at > Time.now-30.days).to_xlsx

+'''
+To automatically generate a workbook

+** and **

 * http://github.com/straydogstudio/axlsx_rails
+Axlsx_Rails provides an Axlsx renderer so you can move all your spreadsheet code from your controller into view files.
+Partials are supported so you can organize any code into reusable chunks (e.g. cover sheets, common styling, etc.) You can use it with acts_as_xlsx, placing the to_xlsx call in a view and add ':package => xlsx_package' to the parameter list.
+Now you can keep your controllers thin!

 There are guides for using axlsx and acts_as_xlsx here:
 [http://axlsx.blogspot.com](http://axlsx.blogspot.com)